-Michigan's Hunting Access Program (HAP) was created in 1977 to increase public hunting opportunities in southern Michigan where 97 percent of the land base is privately owned.
-This program is now one of the oldest dedicated private lands public access programs in the nation.
-Providing access to quality hunting lands close to urban properties is a key component to offering additional hunting opportunities, as well as attracting new and retaining current hunters.
+Michigan's Hunting Access Program (HAP) was originally created in 1977 to increase public hunting opportunities in southern Michigan where 97 percent of the land base is privately owned.
+It has now expanded to include the Northern Lower and Eastern Upper Peninsulas.
+HAP is now one of the oldest dedicated private lands public access programs in the nation.